My shopping cart

 THE NAMASTE

-Seat upright with feet flat on the floor, bring the palms together in front of the chest and push both hands together powerfully until you feel the arm muscles contract.
+Sit upright with feet flat on the floor, bring your palms together in front of your chest, and push both hands together powerfully until you feel your arm muscles contract.
 Hold the prayer hands pushed together for 20 seconds.
 Release and repeat the sequence until you feel a little more zen.

 THE SECRET HANDSHAKE